Japanese submarine I-156: First war patrol

 Hostilities began in East Asia on 8 December 1941 (7 December across the International Date Line in Hawaii, where Japan began the war with its attack on Pearl Harbor).
 The Japanese invasion of British Malaya began that day.
 On 8 December, I-56 unsuccessfully attacked a Royal Netherlands Navy submarine — probably HNLMS K XVII — east of the Malay Peninsula.
 On 11 December, she attacked the Norwegian 1,186-gross register ton merchant ship Hai Tung — which was on a voyage from Bangkok, Siam, to Singapore, with a cargo of rice and general supplies — with gunfire, sinking her with the loss of her entire crew of 50 east of British Malaya at 05°08′N 104°32′E.

 Early on the morning of 14 December 1941, the Dutch submarine HNLMS K XII detected faint propeller noises, apparently those of a Japanese submarine, and at 11:00 sighted a periscope to starboard.
-K XII steered to ram the Japanese submarine and had closed to 100 m of where lookouts had last seen the periscope when the periscope reappeared to port.
+K XII steered to ram the Japanese submarine and had closed to 100 m of where lookouts had last seen the periscope when the periscope reappeared in port.
 K XII abandoned the ramming attempt and broke contact by zigzagging away.
 The submarine she attempted to ram probably was I-54, I-55, or I-56.
 I-56 arrived at Cam Ranh Bay in Japanese-occupied French Indochina on 20 December 1941.